An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): The dif ference equation

-Note that the symmetry of $\tilde{A}$ and the elementary values at the ramification points imply that the matrix is already determined by its values at $u_s/q$ for any $m+2$ values of $s$ (assuming $u_s$ are generic); the above special values are thus highly overdetermined.
-It is also worth noting that if $v$ and $w$ are of the form $u_r/q$ or $\widehat{u_r}$ (with different values of $r$), then all but two pairs of special values can be expressed entirely in terms of order $m$ elliptic Selberg integrals with shifted parameters.
-This specialization also has the effect of causing the kernel of $\tilde{A}_n(u_r/q)$ and image of $\tilde{A}_n(1/u_r)$ (or vice versa, as appropriate) to be coordinate vectors.
+Note that the symmetry of $\tilde{A}$ and the elementary values at the ramif\/ication points imply that the matrix is already determined by its values at $u_s/q$ for any $m+2$ values of $s$ (assuming $u_s$ are generic); the above special values are thus highly overdetermined.
+It is also worth noting that if $v$ and $w$ are of the form $u_r/q$ or $\widehat{u_r}$ (with dif\/ferent values of $r$), then all but two pairs of special values can be expressed entirely in terms of order $m$ elliptic Selberg integrals with shifted parameters.
+This specialization also has the ef\/fect of causing the kernel of $\tilde{A}_n(u_r/q)$ and image of $\tilde{A}_n(1/u_r)$ (or vice versa, as appropriate) to be coordinate vectors.
+In particular, it follows that cross-ratios of kernel vectors are themselves ratios of order $m$ elliptic Selberg integrals, so long as the four arguments in question do not contain both $u_s/q$ and $1/u_s$ for some $s$.
+For instance, the cross-ratio of the vectors $\ker\tilde{A}_n(u_0/q),\dots,\ker\tilde{A}_n(u_3/q)$ is